Weekend Getaways

 Stroll the neighborhood of Le Marais.
 (Photo: Getty Images)

-Don’t be surprised if some of the Parisians you rubbed elbows with at the art gallery reappear at lunch at the nearby seafood, small plates and cocktails hot spot, Le Mary Celeste.
-The deviled eggs with pickled onions and puffed rice is a must-order and never leaves the menu, while the rest of the dishes change seasonally.
+Don’t be surprised if some of the Parisians you rubbed elbows with at the art gallery reappear at lunch at the nearby small plates, seafood, and cocktails hot spot, Le Mary Celeste.
+The dressed-up deviled eggs are a must-order, while the rest of the dishes change seasonally.

-While away the afternoon as the locals might: by browsing the design and art books at Artazart, the area’s prominent bookshop-gallery, sipping on quality coffee and a sweet snack at Ten Belles, and wandering all the way up the canal, approximately 15 minutes, until it feeds into the Bassin de la Villette.
+While away the afternoon browsing the design and art books at Artazart, the area’s prominent specialized art bookstore, and wandering all the way up the canal, approximately 15 minutes, until it feeds into the Bassin de la Villette.

-There, you can ease into a game of pétanque with locals before securing an outdoor seat at the Paname Brewing Company, a craft beer brewery and taphouse with an ideal location to catch vibrant sunsets.
+There, you can ease into a game of pétanque with locals before securing an outdoor seat at the Paname Brewing Company, a craft beer brewery and taphouse with delicious global bar bites and an ideal location to catch vibrant sunsets as you toast to a perfect weekend.